projectNEWM/newm-aipoph/README.md

   - [ ] **Frontend Changes**
 - [ ] **Catalyst Closeout Video**

+All documentation for the roadmap will be in the [docs folder](./docs/).

 ## Goals

 The main goals of the Proof-of-Human (PoH) system for smart contracts are: